 That’s why it’s important to try to keep your credit history pristine if possible.
 But what if your credit has already been damaged and you want to start down the road to repair?
 Is there some way to fix or improve your credit rating?

 There is, but it won’t happen overnight despite what some credit-repair companies claim.
 It takes patience and planning to make the biggest improvements.
 Still, there are immediate actions you can take to get the process started.

 Establish a good payment history.

 This may be the most obvious piece of advice, but it’s also the most important in terms of its influence on your credit score.
 Simply put, make a point of paying your credit card and loan payments on time.
 A single missed payment of more than 30 days can knock your score down significantly.

-Prospective lenders want to see that you’re responsible and consistent before they loan you money, so even if all you can afford is the minimum monthly payment, that still counts.
+Prospective lenders want to see that you’re responsible and consistent before they lend you money.
+Even if all you can afford is the minimum monthly payment, that still counts in your favor.
 If you need to, put due date reminders on your calendar or set up automatic payments with your financial institution.

 Pay down existing debt.